LIFEHUBBER

 LFM2.5-8B-A1B is a Liquid AI text-only hybrid model presented for on-device personal assistants, agentic workflows, tool use, structured outputs, multilingual assistants, and local or edge deployment.

 The model card lists 8.3B total parameters, 1.5B active parameters, a 131,072-token context length, nine supported languages, and deployment paths across Transformers, vLLM, SGLang, llama.cpp, ONNX, GGUF, and MLX formats.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is